 2014 – Jeannette M. Wing: Computational Thinking

-The Computer Laboratory will celebrated the 10th Anniversary of women@CL on Wednesday 14th May 2014, and the annual Wheeler Lecture was given on that day by Prof. Jeannette Wing.
+The Computer Laboratory celebrated the 10th Anniversary of women@CL on Wednesday 14th May 2014, and the annual Wheeler Lecture was given on that day by Prof. Jeannette Wing.
+Abstract and further information.

-2013 – Prof Sir Tony Hoare: Could Computers Understand Their Own Programs?
+2013 – Tony Hoare: Could Computers Understand Their Own Programs?